madhavaraj1111/course-management/courseClient/README.md

 --> Show title,thumbnail course inner content sections and lessons --> Pagination to show up 10 cards per page
 --> Delete feature for the course
---> Update feature for the course
+--> Update feature for the course with route
 --> Validation for the Updation form
+--> Course Form shared component for the Creation and Updation --> Added Button component
+--> Added FormSelect Component